Generic Name: Ketoconazole (Systemic) (kee toe KOE na zole)

 - Talk with your doctor if you are also taking antacids, cimetidine, dexlansoprazole, esomeprazole, famotidine, lansoprazole, nizatidine, omeprazole, pantoprazole, rabeprazole, or ranitidine.
-You may need to take this medicine with an acidic drink like non-diet cola.
+You may need to take ketoconazole (systemic) with an acidic drink like non-diet cola.

-- Do not take aluminum hydroxide within 1 hour before or 2 hours after you take ketoconazole.
+- Do not take antacids within 1 hour before or 2 hours after you take ketoconazole (systemic).

-- Take ketoconazole at the same time of day.
+- Take ketoconazole (systemic) at the same time of day.